CSSDePaul/Backup-Script/README.md

-Backup script made in Python
+A tool built in Python that will backup given directories of a server